Logiqx/logiqx-dev/DatUtil/readme.txt

 dat just as good as you could have done by hand but less prone to errors.  ;-)

 You will have noticed that ROMCenter dats and CMPro dats have a header section.
-To specify values for the fields in the header, use the '-A', '-V', '-C', '-R' and '-F' options (author, version, comment, refname, fullname/emu version).
+To specify values for the fields in the header, use the '-A', '-V', '-C', '-R', '-F', '-T', '-E', '-H', '-U' and '-O' options (author, version, category, name/refname, fullname/description, date, email, homepage, url, comment).
 '-M' and '-Z' are used to specify the type of merging and zipping required.
+'-N' is used to specify how nodump ROMs should be handled in CMPro.
 Note that these options are all upper case (you must use the correct case).

 The log file generated is by default a summary.
 If you want detailed warning